 Be sure to check out our Event Calendar--bring the whole family and join us.

-Volunteer & Board meetings are generally held the 2nd and 4th Thursday of the month & Board meetings on the 4th Thursday.
+Volunteer meetings are generally held the 2nd and 4th Thursday of the month & Board meetings on the 4th Thursday.
 These begin at 6:30pm at the Pioneer House.

 UPDATE: May - July, meet the 4th Thursday of the month only.